#1 Ranked Children’s Hospital by U.S. News & World Report

 The good news is that there are some basic things you can do to reduce the chances of your child developing kidney stones.

 If your child needs treatment, you’re in the right place.
-The Kidney Stone Program at Boston Children’s Hospital has expert doctors and innovative techniques to help your child pass the stone with a minimum of pain.
+The Kidney Stone Program at Boston Children’s Hospital has expert doctors and innovative techniques to treat the stones your child has, and help prevent new stones from forming.

 Here’s what you need to know about kidney stones: